-Niagara University has been named to the President’s Higher Education Community Service Honor Roll every year since its inception.
+For the seventh consecutive year, Niagara University has been named to the President’s Higher Education Community Service Honor Roll for exemplary service to the community.

-The honor roll, established in 2006 by the Corporation for National and Community Service (CNCS), annually highlights the role colleges and universities play in solving community problems and placing more students on a lifelong path of civic engagement.
+The honor roll, established in 2006 by the Corporation for National and Community Service (CNCS), annually highlights the role colleges and universities play in solving community problems and placing more students on a lifelong path of civic engagement by recognizing institutions that achieve meaningful, measureable outcomes in the communities they serve.
 It is the highest federal recognition a school can achieve for its commitment to volunteering, service-learning and civic engagement.

 “Niagara University has achieved an excellent record of community engagement, and we are most grateful for this,” said the Rev. Joseph L. Levesque, C.M., president of Niagara University.
 “As an institution, we remain committed to carrying on the spirit of St. Vincent de Paul, who taught us to serve those most in need, which we strive to do daily – both on campus and especially within our local community.”

-Through Learn and Serve Niagara, one of Niagara University’s core programs, students contribute more than 56,000 hours of service annually as tutors in local school districts and as interns and volunteers in more than 40 social service agencies and organizations in Western New York and southern Ontario.
-Niagara University also recently announced the opening of its Institute for Civic Engagement, an initiative conceived to strengthen existing community partnerships and form new town-gown relationships.
+Through Learn & Serve Niagara, one of Niagara University’s core programs, students contribute more than 50,000 hours of service annually as tutors in local school districts and as interns and volunteers in more than 40 social service agencies and organizations in Western New York and southern Ontario.
+Last September, the university announced the opening of its new Institute for Civic Engagement, an initiative conceived to strengthen existing community partnerships and form new town-gown relationships.

 For more information on Niagara University’s commitment to community service, please visit www.niagara.edu/serving-the-community.